CDLUC3/Make-Data-Count/hub/citation_events/README.md

 				"relation_type_id": "is_referenced_by"
 			},

-This is a very similar query to the one above but you will see there are 2 hits less than before("total-results": 7).
+This is a very similar query to the one above but you will see there are 2 hits less than before(`total-results`: 7).
 This is because there were two relationship with the type `has_part`, which have been filtered out.

 ## Authentication: Tell us who you are